The recipe in one line

 - D/E (debt-to-equity) — Total balance-sheet leverage.
 See: Understanding debt-to-equity.

-- P/E or P/S (valuation multiple) — P/E for profitable names, P/S for speculative pre-profit names.
+- P/E or P/S (valuation multiple) — P/E for profitable names, P/S for pre-profit names.
 See: P/E vs P/S: when to use which.

 - PEG (growth-adjusted P/E) — The Lynch ratio.
 See: Understanding the PEG ratio.